 In her latest Research and Development project, vocal artist Elaine Mitchener casts a unique look upon the history of the sugar trade.
 “My ancestry includes enslaved Africans, sold by Africans to British traders to make Britain ‘great’ through the slave trade of sugar on plantations in the Caribbean and Brazil.”

 This work in progress is the result of an intensive research period involving 4 performers, an historical consultant and a movement director.
-Sweet Tooth is part of an ambitious project that will develop over the next few years, using different mediums to look upon the many aspects of Britain’s Atlantic legacies: music ensemble, installation, solo work, film etc.
+SWEET TOOTH is part of an ambitious project that will develop over the next few years, using different mediums to look upon the many aspects of Britain’s Atlantic legacies: music ensemble, installation, solo work, film.

 Names and other details from the inventory of Simon Taylor, 1813, Jamaica.